Informationally Compressive Anonymization: Non-Degrading Sensitive Input Protection for Privacy-Preserving Supervised Machine Learning: Practical Considerations for Training with the Graph-Laplacian Loss

-Another useful training diagnostic that verifies the encoder is behaving as intended involves checking for regressor calibration in the downstream model trained on the encoding.
+Another useful training diagnostic that verifies the encoder is behaving as intended is to check regressor calibration in the downstream model trained on the encoder's output.
 A calibrated regressor should have the property that, for any predicted value, $\hat{y}$, the average true target value among all cases with predictions near $\hat{y}$ is approximately $\hat{y}$.
-More compactly, the diagnostic involves checking that the following is true for the downstream regressor.
+More compactly, the diagnostic checks that the following holds for the downstream regressor.

 Given that $|\text{rng }Y| \geq \aleph_0$, conditioning on a single prediction value, $\hat{y}$, is impossible.
 Therefore, the above expectation is approximated by binning.
 In the case of the example visualized in Figure \ref{fig:cal}, predictions were binned in deciles to arrive at ten bins of equal frequency.
 Then, for each bin, $b$, the mean was computed for both predicted and true target values.
-The two means for each bin were then compared to vizualize whether they were roughly equal.
+The two means for each bin were then compared to visualize whether they were roughly equal.
 Ideally, the points, $\left(\bar{\hat{y}}_b, \bar{y}_b\right)$, should lie on the identity line.
-The results of this calibration diagnostic are shown in Figure \ref{fig:cal}.\\ In some extreme cases, collapse may still occur.
-In these rare cases, an alternative representation loss function that resists this effect may be used.
+The results of this calibration diagnostic are shown in Figure \ref{fig:cal}.

+In some extreme cases, collapse may still occur.
+In these rare cases, an alternative representation loss function that is resistant to this effect may be used.
 One such alternative is discussed in the next section.